ebahtiyar/Detection-and-Correction-of-Grammatical-Errors-in-Turkish-Using-NLP/README.md

 The grammatical errors that can be detected are:

-*Errors due to lack of punctuation marks
+-Errors due to lack of punctuation marks

-*Errors due to suffix or conjunction in da/de/ki
+-Errors due to suffix or conjunction in da/de/ki

-*Errors caused by the writing of case suffixes
+-Errors caused by the writing of case suffixes

-*Character based errors
+-Character based errors

-*In addition, it can suggest Turkish origin words instead of foreign origin words.
+In addition, it can suggest Turkish origin words instead of foreign origin words.

 4 different models and a large root dictionary are the basis of this project.
 Approximately 3 million sentences trained in these models were collected from news sites to consist of up-to-date words.
 These sentences were parsed according to certain requirements (such as rooting words, separation from numbers) and the models were trained.